What It Means When You Have “SSSS” on Your Boarding Pass

 Why did I get SSSS on my boarding pass?
 Is it actually random?

-Yes and no. According to TSA spokesman Michael McCarthy, SSSS appears on a passenger’s boarding pass when they have been selected by the agency’s Secure Flight system for enhanced security screening.
+Yes and no. According to TSA spokesman Michael McCarthy, SSSS appears on a passenger’s boarding pass when the passenger has been selected by the agency’s Secure Flight system for enhanced security screening.
 Secure Flight is a risk-based passenger prescreening program that improves security by identifying low- and high-risk passengers before they arrive at the airport.
 The program does this by matching passengers’ names against trusted traveler lists and watchlists.

 But no, getting selected for additional screening does not mean you’re a high-risk passenger, or ended up on some list—passengers are randomly selected as well.
 “TSA always incorporates random and unpredictable measures into its procedures that may result in a passenger receiving an SSSS designation for a single flight,” McCarthy wrote in an email.
 In fact, the SSSS designation can attach itself to any traveler at any time, even those who are members of the U.S. Customs and Border Protection agency’s Trusted Traveler Programs, like Global Entry or TSA PreCheck.
 And just because you get the designation once, that does not mean you’ll continue to get it for future flights.